Dear Parishioners of Holy Family: (Dec 8 Bulletin)

 Some of you may be aware that today is December 8th which is traditionally the day we honor our Blessed Mother and patroness of the United States under her title of the Immaculate Conception.
 But since we are in Advent, the 2nd Sunday of Advent supercedes this Marian feast.
 The Immaculate Conception will be observed on Monday, December 9th, but no Holy Day of Obligation is attached.

 The Christmas Carol Festival will be taking place on next Sunday, December 15th at 7:00 PM.
 This celebration is a very simple evangelistic outreach to the people of our community.
 If you know anyone that you have been wanting to invite to Holy Family but they are unwilling to attend one of our Sunday services, this would be an ideal way to introduce them to our parish.
 This promises to be a fun evening.
 Please make plans to attend.

-Dear Parishioners of Holy Family, (from May 26 bulletin)
+Dear Parishioners of Holy Family, (Dec 1 Bulletin)